Frequency (video game): Development

 Harmonix had originally pitched the concept of Frequency to Microsoft but were told by now-former vice-president of game publishing Ed Fries that no music-rhythm game would succeed without a custom hardware controller.
 This advice indirectly led Harmonix to become involved with Guitar Hero with a custom guitar-shaped controller, and leading to a multi-billion dollar franchise.

 Reception

 Peter Suclu reviewed the PlayStation 2 version of the game for Next Generation, rating it four stars out of five, and stated that "America's first homegrown rhythm action game is a lot of fun".

 The game received "favorable" reviews according to the review aggregation website Metacritic.
 Despite the positive reception, Ryan Lesser, an art director at Harmonix, said that Frequency "didn't sell very well".
 Frequency won GameSpot's annual "Best Music/Rhythm Game" award among console games, and was a runner-up for the publication's "Best Music" and "Most Innovative" prizes.

+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Frequency for the "Sound Design" award.